BasitKorede/Budget-App/README.md

 ### Setup

-1. Download the Zip file or clone the repo with:

-   `git@github.com:BasitKorede/Budget-app.git`

-2. To access the project directory
+1. To access the project directory
    `cd Budget-app`

 ### Install